 A lot of time and effort can be saved by discussing our mutual needs before you fill out any forms.
 This will help ensure that you file a complete application - one that contains all of the data and information needed to prepare a permit.

 Yes!
-Contact Ohio EPA’s deputy director for business relations if you have a big project requiring multiple permits.
+Contact Ohio EPA’s Mark Johnson if you have a big project requiring multiple permits.
 The deputy director can help monitor the progress of your permit application reviews, help coordinate meetings with division staff to discuss permitting issues, and troubleshoot any problems that arise during the permit review process.
 We want to work with you to help ensure that your permits are all on track and moving forward.

 This depends on many factors.
 For some permits, such as air and water, Ohio law generally sets a maximum of 180 days to act on a permit after receiving a complete application, so we recommend that you submit your application six months before you want to start construction.
 The permit review process generally goes faster than 180 days and we can try to further expedite the review if you are facing significant scheduling/construction constraints.